CIME 2025: Steven Ferrucci, OD, FAAO, shares therapeutic update for retinal disease

 Expanding horizons for retinal therapies

 Optometrists should also be aware of newer treatment modalities, such as the Valeda Light Delivery System, a light-based therapy for dry AMD.
-Additionally, promising treatments are emerging for inherited retinal diseases like Stargardt disease and retinitis pigmentosa (RP).
+Promising treatments for inherited retinal diseases like Stargardt disease and retinitis pigmentosa are also emerging.
 A newly approved treatment, Encelto, targets macular telangiectasia, a condition that previously had no effective interventions.

 Final thoughts